RandomAlleyCat/PicoCalc/Bin/MicroPython/README.md

 ---------
 Here is the Sequence for beginners to run python on Pico with PicoCalc:

-1. Put pico into BOOTSEL mode.
+1. Put pico into **BOOTSEL** mode.
-2. Flash correct firmware uf2 file included all necessary python modules.
+2. Flash correct firmware uf2 file that included/compiled all necessary python modules.
 3. Open Thonny at the mean time, config Interpreter with correct kind and port (usuall /dev/ttyACM0 on linux).
 4. Upload main.py( this is the entry boot up python file) and other py files to /. from left sidebar.
 5. Do nothing but wait for uploading finished,then unplug the Micro-usb cable from pico.